Q&A With PhD Student Darina Sarelska

 The College of Communication and Information has recently introduced a flexible and convenient master’s degree program, which includes fully online, asynchronous courses.
 The program combines elements from each of the four concentrations offered within the college, allowing students the opportunity to receive a well-rounded education.

 Asynchronous courses are a great way for students to pursue a graduate degree without having to put their professional or personal lives on hold.
 These courses do not require set meeting times, and do not require the student to be present on campus.
-They are ideal for anyone wishing to pursue a higher education, while … Read more “Q&A With Heather Peters”
+They are ideal for anyone wishing to pursue a higher education, … Read more “Q&A With Heather Peters”

 Q&A With Mikayla Flynn